linneakirby/canhaplabs/lab1.md

 Fourth, the only tape I could find was artists tape, a relatively weak tape meant to temporarily adhere to paper without damaging it.
 Stronger tape might have helped prevent the issues I had with the tube falling over.

 Ultimately, I was able to get the snippers to open and close, but was unable to indirectly provide enough force to actually cut through wire or even paper!
+I think if I were able to rework this sketch to make the base sturdier, then I would be able to effectively cut at least thin wire.

 ---